postite/HxJsMicroMVC/README.md

     {
         public function new() {
     	    var context = new JSContext([
-                ContactController,
+                ContactController,   <--- Controllers are added here
-                HomeController, // Home/Index controller (uri '/') should be added last ]);
+                HomeController,      <--- Index controller (uri '/') should be added last ]);
             context.getController(context.getURI());
         }